rgabs/exit-on-double-back/README.md

 A react-native module to exit an app when the back button is pressed twice on android device.

-Note: This module is only works with [react-navigation](https://reactnavigation.org/)(as of now) and your navigator should be [integrated to redux store](https://reactnavigation.org/docs/guides/redux).
+Note: This module only works with [react-navigation](https://reactnavigation.org/)(as of now) and your navigator should be [integrated to redux store](https://reactnavigation.org/docs/guides/redux).

 ## Why do I need this module?